andrei-ribeiro-wenceslau/horiseon-website/README.md

 ## Description

-This project was created to refactor the
+This project was created to refactor the horiseon website to make it more efficient by consolidating CSS selectors and properties, organizing them to follow the semantic structure of the HTML elements, and including comments before each element or section of the page.

 ## Website Screenshot
 ![Website Screenshot](https://andrei-ribeiro-wenceslau.github.io/module-1-challenge/assets/images/horiseon-website.png "Website Screenshot")